valentina-mota/11ty-blog-site/src/blog/the-good-executive-assistant.md

 Workflows are increasingly paperless.
 Invoicing, reporting, and document management happen in ERP systems and cloud platforms.
 An EA who can use these tools effectively does more than just complete tasks: they improve processes, reduce errors, and make the entire team more productive.

-IT literacy also allows the Assistant to become a bridge between people and systems.
+IT literacy also allows the assistant to become a bridge between people and systems.
 Managers often do not have time to explore new tools in depth, while colleagues may struggle with adoption.
 A digitally confident EA can introduce the right solution, explain it clearly, and make it part of the team’s daily life.

 ## Core Digital Competencies for a Good EA